automat-berlin/afone/README.md

 ### Dependencies

-Afone uses [CocoaPods](https://cocoapods.org) as its dependency manager.
+//afone uses [CocoaPods](https://cocoapods.org) as its dependency manager.
 For usage and installation instructions, visit their website.
 Before you open & build the project in Xcode, you have to install all dependencies first.
 Make sure CocoaPods is installed on your machine, then install all required project dependencies:

 ```
 pod install